zedlen/condi/docs/user-creation.md

-# Creating a new user
+# Inviting a new user

 To create a new user it has to options.